Vivien Johnson

 Vivien Joan Johnson (born 1949) is an Australian sociologist, writer on Indigenous Australian art, curator, teacher and former editor-in-chief of the Dictionary of Australian Artists Online.
-She is based in Sydney with frequent travel to Papunya where much of her work is centered.
-Johnson is considered to be a pioneer in interdisciplinary research as she combines anthropological, sociological, philosophical and art historical perspectives.
-She has also done extensive work on Indigenous cultural and intellectual property rights.
+Based in Sydney, her work frequently focuses on the community of Papunya in the Northern Territory.
+Johnson's research integrates sociological, anthropological, philosophical, and art historical approaches, with a focus on Indigenous cultural and intellectual property rights.

 Achievements

 Johnson was elected a Fellow of the Australian Academy of the Humanities in 1998.

 Johnson curated the 2003–2005 Clifford Possum Tjapaltjarri national touring retrospective and the 2007–2008 National Museum of Australia's Papunya Painting: out of the desert which toured to Sydney and Beijing.

 In 2005 she was made Professor of New Media Narrative and Theory at the University of New South Wales.
 As of 2021 she is Adjunct Art and Design Professor.